UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_network_high_level_metadata.md

-# Sensor Network Metadata Endpoints
+## High-Level Metadata Endpoints

 The following sensor network metadata endpoints are provided to allow users to construct valid queries on sensor network data.
 They contain the union of all past and current configurations.
 For example, if node X once contained temperature sensor A, this sensor will appear in the node’s metadata even if it is removed from the node.
-Thus a user can look at the node metadata and see that they can make a query for temperature sensor A on node X. If they query over a time period in which this sensor was not operating in node X, they will receive no results.
+Thus a user can look at the node metadata and see that they can make a query for temperature sensor A on node X. If they query over a time period in which this sensor was not operating in node X, they will receive no observations.

 ### Responses